-Take a clean finger your ring or pinkie finger would be best and gently place it in the nook beside the eye at the side of the nose, where the tear duct is and to gently massage in a counterclockwise direction.
-Skip to about the 1.33 section of the video for a demonstration of this.
+Take a clean finger—your ring or pinkie finger would be best—and gently place it in the nook beside the eye at the side of the nose, where the tear duct is, and gently massage in a counterclockwise direction.
+Skip to about the 1.33 section of the video below for a demonstration of this.

 Treatments for Blocked Tear Ducts in Babies

 In the meantime, whilst your baby has the blocked tear duct, the eyes will be gunky and sticky, particularly after sleeping.
 Go to the 3-minute mark on the video (above) for how to clean the baby's eyes with cotton balls and sterile water (you could use cooled, freshly boiled water for this).